6580937395

 I) INFECTION: TONSILLITIS AND PHARYNGITIS

-The tonsils are lumps of lymph gland tissue which sit on either side of your throat, visible when you open your mouth and look at the back of your sore throat in the mirror.
-They tend to be bigger in young children as they have an important role in the immune system to fight infection.
-But from the age of 5 onwards, the tonsils shrink in size so that most adults have very little tonsil tissue left because other parts of the immune system take over the protective role of the tonsils.
-However, this doesn’t occur naturally in some people who may be unfortunate enough to continue suffering with tonsil infections through to adulthood.
-Others may sometimes find that they start to suffer tonsil infections in later life when they had no previous history before.
-Any bacterial or viral organism may cause tonsillitis, including Covid-19 virus infection.
+The tonsils are lumps of lymph gland tissue which sit on either side of your throat.
+You can see them when you open your mouth and look in the mirror.
+They tend to be bigger in young children as they are part of the immune system to fight infection.
+But from the age of 5 onwards, the tonsils shrink in size naturally.
+So most adults have very little tonsil tissue left.
+Other parts of the immune system take over the protective role of the tonsils in adults.

-Tonsil infections in Singapore should not be dismissed as “just another sore throat” because they can be very severe, making it difficult for you to swallow and may make you quite unwell with a high fever and terrible throat pain.
-10% of tonsillitis cases go on to develop complications such as quinsy (an abscess or collection of nasty pus forming around the tonsil), neck abscess with swelling and pain and even airway swelling due to obstruction from the inflammation caused by the severe throat infection from tonsillitis.
-You should seek medical help quickly if you feel like this might be related to tonsil infections to prevent the tonsillitis and sore throat from worsening.
+You should not dismiss Tonsil infections in Singapore as “just another sore throat” because they can be very severe.
+Tonsillitis can make it difficult for you to swallow because it is very painful!
+You may feel unwell with a high fever and terrible throat pain.
+10% of tonsillitis cases go on to develop complications such as quinsy.
+What is a quinsy?
+This is an abscess or collection of nasty pus forming around the tonsil.
+If left untreated, you may suffer a neck abscess with swelling and pain.
+Complications of throat infection include airway obstruction from tonsillitis.
+Seek medical help early if this might be related to tonsil infections!

 Your private insurance, whether corporate or personal, will usually cover the cost of your tonsil operation.
 In addition, patients may used their Medisave to partially cover the costs of their hospital bill in private hospitals.

-Once tonsils are removed, they certainly don’t grow back ever again!
-You may still experience a mild sore throat if you come down with the flu in future after a tonsillectomy, so-called pharyngitis, but you won’t suffer from such excruciating throat pain from tonsillitis ever again.
+After tonsil surgery, tonsils certainly don’t grow back ever again!
+You may still experience a mild sore throat if you come down with the flu in future after a tonsillectomy, due to pharyngitis.
+But you won’t suffer from such excruciating throat pain from tonsillitis again.

 II) SINUS INFECTION AND NASAL ALLERGY

 The sinuses are natural air spaces inside your skull.
-They should usually drain the nasal secretions without any problem but if they become infected, then the natural drainage pathways may become blocked (sinusitis).
-This then leads to headaches, facial pain, fever, blocked nose and yellow or green nasal discharge due to the sinus infection.
-If the nasal discharge keeps flowing down the back of your nose into your throat, then it can cause a persistent sore throat or throat pain.
+They usually drain the nasal secretions without any problem.
+However, if they become infected, then the natural drainage pathways may become blocked (sinusitis).
+This leads to headaches, facial pain and fever.
+You may also suffer a blocked nose with yellow nasal discharge due to sinus infection.
+If the nasal discharge flows down the back of your nose into your throat, it can cause a persistent sore throat too.

 Your ENT specialist in Singapore will usually arrange allergy testing for you, perform a nasoendoscopy (“scope of your nose”) and prescribe the right medications for you.
 A good ENT specialist in Singapore needs to make sure that there is no other cause in your nose for your sore throat, such as a tumour growing at the back of your nose or in your sinuses.
 Sometimes, a CT scan of your sinuses may be arranged to examine the sinuses better or to help plan for surgery.